Sales – Qualify To Win!

 Whichever it is, the number of hours available within the business to convert leads and opportunities into sales is finite.

-In my opinion, it is essential you have processes in place to ensure you only engage time and effort pursuing leads which have a healthy probability of success and will generate good quality business.
+In my opinion, it is essential you have processes in place to ensure you only engage time and effort pursuing leads which have a healthy probability of success.
+And leads that will generate good quality business.
 Only then does the “numbers game” deliver!

 I am course talking about qualification – qualifying to WIN.